OlivierSohn/hamazed/BACKLOG.md

 - make volume of music / effects adjustable in hamazed

 - limit the sustain value to 0.01 when using propder for decay

-- use 64 bit audio to reduce numerical errors (especially when summing a big signal with a small one)
-- remove the 256 channels limit per Channels (review types for channel ids : uint8_t -> int, use -1 or maxBound for None)

 - on soundengine, instead of using the channel xfade, the duration could be interpreted by the channel as "when to trigger the enveloppe keyReleased()"